-From many years of engaging both closely and at arm's length with writers and their work, we firmly believe a writer's work develops best when writer and editor or assessor get together, talk it through and rub sensibilities to stir the humanity in each other; when private meets public in a relationship that can refine or transform the author's vision and help direct their work toward its destined market.
+From many years of engaging both closely and at arm's length with writers and their work, Flood Manuscripts firmly believe a writer's work develops best when writer and editor or assessor get together, talk it through and rub sensibilities to stir the humanity in each other; when private meets public in a relationship that can refine or transform the author's vision and help direct their work toward its destined market.
+Kathryn Heyman (Australian Writers Mentorship Program) has passed a number of writers over to Flood Manuscripts when their service has exhausted their brief.
+Flood Manuscripts has carried a number of those writers through to sign with top agencies (most recently Peter Dann's 'Household Appliances and How to Fix Them: A Repairman's Guide' was signed to Australian Literary Management).
 An assessment (appraisal) service thrives on the quality of its assessors and the track record of its authors.
-At Flood Manuscripts we offer excellence in all aspects.
+Flood Manuscripts offers excellence in all aspects.

 'Flood is bringing Australian fiction to a place where it might take ten or twenty years for most other writers to catch up.'

 Prof. Nicholas Birns, American Assoc. of Australian Lit.
 Studies, in Review of Contemporary Fiction, Vol. XXVII|Fall 2007,

 Dalkey Archive, University of Illinois, Ann Arbor, Ill. http://www.dalkeyarchive.com/product/vol-xxvii-3-new-australian-fiction/

 As an award-winning author, a literary judge, a teacher, editor, assessor and evaluator, Tom has a knowledge and love of the craft of writing and brings exacting standards and, through his literary family, a lifetime of experience to the work before him, matching helpful criticism with empathy and respect for the work and its author.

 Copyright and intellectual property is asserted on all materials on this site.